-At Carrie Burke Tutor Work, we cater for Key Stage 2 children who either need extra support in their English and maths learning, or to help prepare them for entrance examinations.
+At Carrie Burke Tutor Work Ltd., we cater for Key Stage 1-4 children and young adults who either need extra support in their English and Math learning, or to help prepare them for entrance examinations.

 The first stage is to identify your child’s needs.
 Before enrolment, we will call you for a chat so we can fully understand your child and why they need a tutor.